EL-HOUSS-BRAHIM/EL-HOUSS-BRAHIM/README.md

 <h1 align="left">Hi 👋, I'm BRAHIM EL HOUSS (BROSS)</h1>

 <p align="center">
-  A passionate frontend developer from Morocco, a versatile aspiring Full Stack Software Engineer with a strong desire to succeed and make a meaningful contribution.
+  A passionate Back-end/Front-end developer from Morocco, a versatile aspiring Full Stack Software Engineer with a strong desire to succeed and make a meaningful contribution.
 My education and skills equip me to confidently take on diverse challenges in software development.
 </p>